 We are doing quite a few things to help us generate new income.
 My husband works a normal job but is able to get overtime hours which he takes advantage of.
 He also donates plasma weekly which we receive an extra $200 a month for.
 You might be able to do this in your area too.
 It is not for everyone but my husband is a champ at it!

 I run an online business doing website design and of course my blogging generates income (thanks to you!).
-I dabble in sewing to sell and my husband is considering using his woodworking skills to make and sell furniture locally.
+I dabble in sewing to sell, direct selling, and my husband is considering using his woodworking skills to make and sell furniture locally.

 I have also started taking advantage of local garage sale groups on Facebook.
 This has given us a few extra bucks here and there when we needed it, as well as keeping my home de-cluttered.